-It is management's opinion that the Foundation is not exposed to significant interest, currency or credit risk arising from its financial instruments.
+It is management's opinion that the Foundation is not exposed to significant interest, currency, credit or liquidity risk arising from its financial instruments.

 8. Additional Information to Comply with the Disclosure Requirement of Charitable Fundraising Act and Regulation

 No amounts were paid as remuneration to a fundraising business.